Wolchara000/MAC_changer/README.md

 Just changes MAC address on interface you told to.
 Like Todd Howard says:'It just WORKS!'

 This is my first work on python.
 Not much, but it will do for the first time.
+Works ONLY on Linux.

 "Hello World" )))